DC | MD | VA Cerebral Palsy Attorney

 - A Free Consultation – We provide free consultations for families who are thinking about filing a cerebral palsy claim in Washington, D.C., and Maryland.
 A consultation is an informal meeting where you can have all your questions and concerns addressed by an experienced legal professional.
 You’ll learn about how the lawsuit process works, the amount of compensation you might be entitled to, and what evidence we need for our doctors to review the care to see if you have a case.
 There is no cost to your family for the initial medical reviews by experts.

-- Experience You Can Trust – Prior to starting her law firm, attorney Catherine D. Bertram was the Director of Risk Management at Georgetown University Hospital.
+- Experience You Can Trust – Prior to starting her law firm, medical malpractice attorney Catherine D. Bertram was the Director of Risk Management at Georgetown University Hospital.
 While in this position, she deepened the understanding of how negligent birth injuries occur and how they lead to conditions like cerebral palsy.
 Ms. Bertram brings her unique background in risk management into focus in every case she handles involving birth injuries and cerebral palsy.

 - A Track Record of Success – For over 25 years, our legal team has secured verdicts and settlements worth millions of dollars for victims of medical malpractice.
 We are prepared to aggressively fight on your family’s behalf every step of the way and pursue full and fair compensation for your child and your family.